rosafilgueira/Spark_EDDIE_TextMining/README.md

 			./spark-interactive-textmining.sh

+If you want to run a different text mining query, you just need to modify any of the previous scripts, indicating the path of the query to use, and the argurments (if they are needed).

-All the required information for submitting different Text Mining queries can be found at this [link](https://github.com/alan-turing-institute/defoe/tree/master/docs).
+All the required information for submitting *defoe text mining queries* can be found at this [link](https://github.com/alan-turing-institute/defoe/tree/master/docs).

 # Monitoring the Spark Cluster and Applications/queries via UIs